-Your child’s doctor or an ENT specialist will examine the ears, nose, and throat, and may order a CT scan to look for physical obstructions of the sinuses, to confirm a diagnoses of sinusitis.
+Your child’s doctor or an ENT specialist will examine the ears, nose, and throat, and may order a CT scan to look for physical obstructions of the sinuses, to confirm a diagnosis of sinusitis.

 Treatment depends on whether the condition is acute (short-term) or chronic (lasting 12 weeks or longer).

-Acute cases can be treated with antibiotics and nasal decongestant or saline sprays or drops.
+Acute cases can be treated with antibiotics and nasal decongestants or saline sprays or drops.
 Symptoms should improve after a few days of treatment, but the full course of antibiotics (if prescribed) must be taken in order to prevent the sinus infection from returning.

-Chronic sinusitis is more serious, and requires a long-term medical or surgical solution.
+Chronic sinusitis is more serious and requires a long-term medical or surgical solution.
 An appointment with an otolaryngologist should be made in order to determine the best option for treatment.Contact ENT of Georgia North for more information or to schedule an appointment.